Rule 4-704. Authority of court clerks.

 (3)(A)(iv) The writings required by the previous subsections may be included in the same document or record.

-(3)(B) The conditions of a plea in abeyance authorized by this rule may include only payment of a plea in abeyance fee of no more than $25.00 above the recommended bail in the Uniform Fine/Bail Schedule, a period of good behavior not to exceed one year, and, if the offense is a moving violation of Title 41, Chapter 6a, Traffic Code, successfully completing traffic school.
+(3)(B) The conditions of a plea in abeyance authorized by this rule may include only payment of a plea in abeyance fee of no more than $25.00 above the recommended fine in the Uniform Fine Schedule, a period of good behavior not to exceed one year, and, if the offense is a moving violation of Title 41, Chapter 6a, Traffic Code, successfully completing traffic school.

-(3)(C) If the defendant does not forfeit bail as established by the court, or enter a plea in abeyance, the clerk of the court shall process the case for trial.
+(3)(C) If the defendant does not remit a fine as established by the court, or enter a plea in abeyance, the clerk of the court shall process the case for trial.

 (3)(D)The defendant may file a written motion to withdraw a plea in abeyance within 30 days after entry of the plea.
 If the defendant timely moves to withdraw a plea, the clerk of the court shall set the matter before the judge.